jeanguyomarch/fontmaker/README.md

 Fontmaker relies on:
 - `cmake` as a build system;
-- `freetype2` to extract font properties and generate bitmaps from TTF files;
+- `freetype2` to extract font properties and generate bitmaps from TTF files.
-- `flex` to parse the fontmaker charmap files;
-- `gperf` to generate perfect hash functions for bitmap decoding.

 Usage